micbay/RaceTimerAndController/README.md

 <br>

 # **Lap/Gate Sensing**
 This project was originally designed for slot car racing, and as such, is a lane based controller.
 To detect a lap it makes use of a hardware feature of the microprocessor, called a ***Pin Change Interrupt***.
 When a signal pin's Change Interrupt is active, any signal change detected, within the processor's resolution, of any magnitude, will be considered a trigger.

 When a trigger occurs on a signal pin, a special immediately executing interrupt function, the `ISR()` will run.
 Within this function, the game controller will read, from the hardware registry, a single byte that represents the trigger state of every pin among an associated block of pins.

 In the case of the Arduino Nano, we are using a physical block of pins called `Port C`, that includes analog pins `A0-A3`, and whose state are represented by the registery byte, `PCINT1_vect`.
 This is how the game controller will determine when laps have been completed and which lanes, which triggers are related to.
-> ***Avoiding Unwanted Triggers*** - Because an interrupt is triggered by any measurable signal change, it is important that care is taken to minimize the chance that stray electromagnetic interference could induce a false trigger signal unrelated to valid lap.
+> ***Avoiding Unwanted Triggers*** - Because an interrupt is triggered by any measurable signal change, it's important that care is taken to minimize the chance that stray electromagnetic interference could induce a false trigger signal, unrelated to a valid lap completion.
 >
-> Folks having issues with false triggers can try to use some of these typical techniques for reducing or eliminating electrical noise from a system:
+> Folks having issues with false triggers can try some of the following techniques, that are commonly used to reduce, or eliminate, electrical noise from a system:
 >- Use a bypass capacitor between the signal and ground. ([basic ref](http://www.learningaboutelectronics.com/Articles/What-is-a-bypass-capacitor.html)) ([advanced ref](https://www.renesas.com/us/en/document/apn/an1325-choosing-and-using-bypass-capacitors))
 >- Add a [low pass, high pass, or band pass filter ](https://www.arrow.com/en/research-and-events/articles/using-capacitors-to-filter-electrical-noise) using values of R and C that suppress frequencies of issue.
->- Minimized the travel distance of the signal leads.
+>- Minimize the travel distance of the signal leads.
 >- Form long active and return leads into [twisted pairs](https://audiouniversityonline.com/twisted-pairs/).
 >- [Using ferrites](https://article.murata.com/en-us/article/basics-of-noise-countermeasures-lesson-8)
 >- Use [shielded leads](https://www.azosensors.com/article.aspx?ArticleID=724) (ideally shielding is grounded)
->- Make sure everything is well grounded and isolated from radiated and conducted noise and [avoid ground loops](https://www.bapihvac.com/application_note/avoiding-ground-loops-application-note/).
+>- Make sure everything is well grounded, and isolated from, radiated and conducted noise, but [avoid ground loops](https://www.bapihvac.com/application_note/avoiding-ground-loops-application-note/).

 ## **Relationship Between Racers/Lanes and Interrupt Hardware**
 For the [ATMega328](https://www.microchip.com/en-us/product/ATmega328#document-table) based Nano we have chosen to use pins `A0-A3` as the physical wire inputs for the lap trigger signals representing racers/lanes 1-4.
 A `lanes[]` array constant will be used to map the association of physical hardware pins with the Racer/Lane they will represent.

 Throughout the code data arrays that represent racer data are structured such that the row index value holds data associated with the matching racer/lane#.
 For example the detection pin that will be associated with 'Racer#1' should be defined by the value of `lanes[1]`.

 The zero index of these racer data arrays are either used to store race level data or left resereved/unused.
 ```c++
 // The following is the default lane wiring, pinA0-lane1, pinA1-lane2, pinA2-lane3, pinA3-lane4
 // The first term of each row pair is the hardware pin used by the associated racer/lane# index.